nishelat/smart-checkout/README.md

 ![Screenshot](screenshot.jpg "Screenshot")
 ### Deployment Instructions
 Follow these instructions if you would like to deploy the application yourself.
-While this application takes input from your webcam, you can find sample input/output for Amazon Rekognition [here](https://us-west-1.console.aws.amazon.com/rekognition/home?region=us-west-1#/face-detection) (you might need to sign into the console to view the demo).
-You can also find sample input/output data for the propensity models [here](https://github.com/goprosper/prosper-sagemaker-basic/blob/master/using_prosper_model_package_basic.ipynb).
 #### Setting up the propensity models using Amazon SageMaker
 This application uses three propensity models from AWS Marketplace: [Fashion Conscious](https://aws.amazon.com/marketplace/pp/prodview-snyxzel75fxms?ref_=ml_hackathon), [Use Uber Regularly](https://aws.amazon.com/marketplace/pp/prodview-ufv6gg5nmcsou?ref_=ml_hackathon), and [Play Team Sports](https://aws.amazon.com/marketplace/pp/prodview-vc3uv4uwxlf6e?ref_=ml_hackathon).
 After subscribing to them, set up an endpoint for each one.
 Note that the endpoints accept gender, age, and household income, formatted together as one comma-delimited string.
 Each returns the probability [0-1] that a given user is interested in fashion, Uber, or team sports, respectively.
 #### Exposing the endpoints using Amazon API Gateway